Program of the Nano Challenges

 - How can your solution reduce discomfort?

 - What enjoyable activities can your solution facilitate?
-For example, with the help of a boat, someone can enjoy sailing.
+For example, with the help of a boat, one can enjoy sailing.

 - What personal goals does your target audience have?

-- How can your solution provide direct support in achieving long-term goals?
+- How can your solution provide immediate support in achieving long-term goals?

-- How can your solution remind users to achieve their goals?
+- How can your solution remind users of achieving their goals?

 - How can your solution highlight (small) achievements?
-Seeing progress and performance can have a motivating effect on sustainable behavioral change (Sailer, Hense, Mayr & Mandl, 2017).
-In this context, behavioral change refers to the use of products and services to make (positive) lifestyle changes.
+Seeing progress and achievements can have a motivating effect on sustainable behavioral change (Sailer, Hense, Mayr & Mandl, 2017).
+In this context, behavioral change refers to the use of products and services to make (positive) changes in lifestyle.

-- What possible immoral acts are encouraged by your solution?
+- What possible immoral acts are stimulated by your solution?
 Examples are unsustainable consumption and pollution.
-Avoiding the stimulation of immoral behavior also counts as designs for morality.
+Avoiding stimulation of immoral behavior also counts as designs for morality.

-- In what way does your solution stimulate moral behavior?
-After all, it is important that people remain autonomous in their choice to observe morals.
-So technology shouldn't do all the work for people; the intention of man to act responsibly must be present.
+- How does your solution stimulate moral behaviour?
+It is important that people remain autonomous in their choice to live up to morals.
+So technology should not do all the work for humans; man’s intention to act responsibly must be present.
 This emphasizes the importance of transparency in the guiding and persuasive mechanisms of technology (Tromp, Hekkert, & Verbeek, 2011).
-People can be controlled with minimal invasion of their autonomy.
-Consider, for example, the current donor law: you are a donor, unless you explicitly state that you are not.
-This way of steering is called 'libertarian paternalism' (Thaler & Sunstein, 2013).
+People can be controlled, with minimal invasion on their autonomy.
+Consider, for example, the current donor law: you are a donor, unless you explicitly indicate that you are not.
+This way of steering is called ‘libertarian paternalism’ (Thaler & Sunstein, 2013).